djhshih/mobsnvf/README.md

 ## Issues to be resolved

 Currently, htspan mobsnvf does not handle multiallelic sites very well.
-As of right now multiallelic sites only work if the ref and first alt allele makes up for a `C>T` mutation.
-In this case the site is split into biallelic sites.
+As of right now multiallelic sites are only handled as intended if the **ref** and first **alt** allele makes up for a **`C>T`** mutation.
+In this case the site is split into multiple biallelic sites.
 In all other multiallelic cases only the first alt allele is retained in the output and the successive alleles besides are discarded.
+It also discards all INDELs from its output.

 ### How it affects the workflow

-The output from the mobsnvf module, i.e. `{sample_id}_{damage_type}.snv`, is only used to identify and mask artifacts in the VCF, resulting in the `{sample_id}_artifacts.vcf` and `{sample_id}_filtered.vcf` files.
-Therefore, the issue is mostly mitigated and only affects cases where successive alleles in a multiallelic site result in a `C>T` mutation.
+The output from the mobsnvf module, i.e. `{sample_id}_{damage_type}.snv`, is only used to identify and mask artifacts in the VCF, which is used to generate the `{sample_id}_artifacts.vcf` and `{sample_id}_filtered.vcf` files.
+Therefore, the issue is mostly mitigated and only affects cases where the ref and the successive alt alleles in a multiallelic site result in a `C>T` mutation.
 In such cases, these mutations are not analyzed for artifact identification.
+For example:

 | CHR | POS | REF | ALT      |
 |-----|-----|-----|----------|